Nebraska first-time homebuyer assistance programs

 Nebraska down payment assistance

-If you qualify for an HBA first mortgage through NIFA, you’ll also be eligible for down payment assistance, which comes in the form of a second loan of up to 5 percent of the home’s purchase price, no more than $10,000.
-The rate on this loan is 1 percent, and you’ll pay it back over 10 years.
+If you qualify for an HBA first mortgage through NIFA, you’ll also be eligible for down payment assistance, which comes in the form of a grant of up to $5,000.
+The grant doesn’t need to be paid back, and can be applied to your down payment or closing costs.

 Other first-time homebuyer loan programs